W: History

-Scribal realisation of the digraph could look like a pair of Vs whose branches crossed in the middle: both forms (separate and crossed) appear for instance in the "running text" (in Latin) of the Bayeux tapestry in proper names such as EDVVARDVS, VVILLELMVS, etc. (or the same with crossed Vs).
-Another realisation, common in roundhand, kurrent and blackletter, takes the form of an n whose rightmost branch curved around as in a cursive v (viz. $\mathfrak{w}.$) It was used up to the nineteenth century in Britain and continues to be familiar in Germany.
+Scribal realisation of the digraph could look like a pair of Vs whose branches crossed in the middle: both forms (separate and crossed) appear, for instance, in the "running text" (in Latin) of the Bayeux tapestry in proper names such as EDVVARDVS and VVILLELMVS (or the same with crossed Vs).
+Another realisation (common in roundhand, kurrent and blackletter) takes the form of an n whose rightmost branch curved around, as in a cursive v (viz. $\mathfrak{w}.$) It was used up to the nineteenth century in Britain and continues to be familiar in Germany.